takapi327/ldbc/README.md

 ldbc allows the same type-safe construction with Scala at the database layer and document generation using the constructed one.

+> [!NOTE]
-Note that **ldbc** is pre-1.0 software and is still undergoing active development.
+> **ldbc** is pre-1.0 software and is still undergoing active development.
 New versions are **not** binary compatible with prior versions, although in most cases user code will be source compatible.

 Please drop a :star: if this project interests you.
 I need encouragement.